 The scenery at Ghost Ranch did not disappoint, and I highly recommend a visit if you are in the area.
 We spent the afternoon hiking one of the many trails.
 As we returned to the trailhead, the afternoon sunlight broke through some passing clouds, spotlighting the rock formation known as Chimney Rock.
 I was carrying my infrared-converted Sony a6000 with a 590 nm filter on the lens-as soon as I saw the preview image on the back of the camera, I knew I had captured a special image.
 (I submitted this photo to the Ghost Ranch Calendar Photo Contest.
 It didn’t win overall, but it was selected to be included in the 2020 calendar.)

 When I sat down at the computer to process this photo, I quickly realized one of the great challenges with infrared photography-dealing too much contrast.
 When working with a regular digital camera to create black and white images, it is sometimes difficult to create enough contrast in the scene.
 But with strong lighting, the contrast in the scene can easily overpower an infrared image.
 For this image, the direct sunlight reflecting off the rocks was incredible strong, but the shadows reflect very little light.
 It is not a problem of dynamic range-the raw image has detail in both highlights and shadows.
 Processing this image was all about controlling the contrast already present rather than building up contrast in a flatter image.
-And although you will often hear that infrared images can be captured during at midday when regular cameras are useless, I have learned that
+And although you will often hear that infrared images can be captured during at midday when regular cameras are useless, I have learned that golden hour is just as powerful for infrared images as for regular visible light images.

 Writing this post in November 2019, I have a lot more experience both capturing and working with infrared images.
 When I captured this photo, I had only had the infrared camera for a little over a month and had not processed many images.
 I also had very little experience working in black and white, so creating a print-worthy photo from the raw image presented an incredible learning opportunity!